Adam of Macedonia

-The Adam of Macedonia, earlier often referred to as the Adam of Govrlevo, is a neolithic sculpture found by archaeologist Milos Bilbija of the Skopje City Museum where it now resides.
+The Adam of Macedonia, earlier often referred to as the Adam of Govrlevo, is a Neolithic sculpture found by archaeologist Milos Bilbija of the Skopje City Museum where it now resides.

 Description

-More than 7,000 years old, it is the oldest artwork and artifact found in the Republic of North Macedonia.
+More than 7,000 years old, it is the oldest artwork and artifact found in North Macedonia.
 Dating from the 6th millennium BC, the sculpture's creator represented a sitting male body, and showed details in the spine, ribs and navel, and erect phallus.